srijanipalit/machine-learning-specialisation/README.md

 # Structure

 The courses have been divided into weeks (W1, W2, W3, etc).
-Only my notes of the labs are available.
+My notes of only the labs are available.

 ## Note:
-The files were create don a Python 3.10.6 with the libraries NumPy, MatplotLib, Scikit-Learn, SciPy and Tensorflow.
+The files were create on a Python 3.10.6 virtual environment with the libraries NumPy, MatplotLib, Scikit-Learn, SciPy and Tensorflow installed.